 U.S. Mail: Alaska Communications may send you account-related information through the U.S. mail, including service notifications and bills, and we may request that you participate in customer or quality assurance surveys.
 In addition, from time to time we may send you promotional information or special offers regarding the various products and services Alaska Communications sells.

-Alaska Communications never solicits your personal information by email or text message and encourages you to report any suspected fraudulent email or text message you have received.
-Also, we always advise you to delete any unsolicited email requests for personal information without responding to them.
+Alaska Communications never solicits your personal information by phone, email, or text message and encourages you to report any suspected fraudulent phone calls or email or text message you have received.
+Also, we advise you to delete any unsolicited email requests for personal information without responding to them.

 PROTECTING YOU PERSONAL INFORMATION